JukeboxPipeline/jukebox-core/docs/devdoc/documenting.rst

    $ make.bat html

 This will also run ``updatedoc.py`` automatically.
 This is a modification of the sphinx extension ``apidoc``.
 It will collect the source code and create rst-files for each module.
+See :ref:`Advanced Building <advanced_building>` for more information.

 ..
 Warning:: The content of the ``docs/reference`` dir will be deleted.